xtreme3d/xtreme3d/README.md

 Original Xtreme3D was a closed-source project, and it was abandoned by the author.
 Xtreme3D 2.0.2.0 (2006) was the last official release.
 So we in Russian Xtreme3D community made an attempt to rewrite the engine, maintaining the API as close to original as possible.
 This work began back in 2009 and was completed in 2016.
 This project is not connected in any way with the original Xtreme3D developer, all code was written from scratch.

-The engine is written in Delphi and based on a modified version of GLScene 1.0.0.0714.
-The code is compatible with Delphi 7 and higher.
+The engine is written in Delphi and based on a modified version of [GLScene](https://sourceforge.net/projects/glscene) 1.0.0.0714.
+The code is compatible with Delphi 7 (and probably higher).

 Despite Xtreme3D was originally designed for Game Maker, you can use it with any language.
 We already provide [Python](https://github.com/xtreme3d/xtreme3d/tree/master/bindings/python) and [D language](https://github.com/xtreme3d/xtreme3d/tree/master/bindings/dlang) bindings which are automatically generated from engine's source code.